• Skip to primary navigation

 2. Eat filling meals that are high in nutrient density.
 Follow Dr. Fuhrman's advice, eat a salad every day and eat foods high in fiber - you guessed it, fruits and veggies!

 3. Plan snacks and have them on hand.
-A quickie that I sometimes like is a couple of dates with a few walnuts.
-Having ice cream made with banana in the freezer is a good one, or even healthy cookies, or yummy hummus with carrots or apples.
+A quickie that's delicious and sweet is a couple of dates with a few walnuts.
+However, keep in mind that dates are high in calories.
+Keep ice cream made with bananas in the freezer is a good one, or even healthy cookies or yummy hummus with carrots or apples.

-5. Choose a “do not cross” line of items you will not eat such as candy or French fries (well, maybe your homemade baked version is OK).
-Remember the times you struggled thinking, “I really want this, but I know I shouldn’t.”
-This creates less mental struggle and your devil is sure to win if you’re low on willpower.
+5. Choose a “do not cross” line of items you will not eat, such as candy or French fries (well, maybe your homemade baked version is OK).
+Remember when you struggled to think, “I really want this, but I know I shouldn’t.”
+This creates less mental struggle, and your devil will surely win if you’re low on willpower.

 6. Be mindful.
 Learn what your triggers are so you can plan for them.
-If you have to, drive a different way avoid your triggers, hide Facebook posts with tempting food or change the TV channel.
+If you must, drive a different way to avoid your triggers, hide Facebook posts with tempting food, or change the TV channel.
 The extra time you spend will be well worth it.

 Carrot Chocolate chip cookies